kelu124/echomods/include/ppt_presUS.md

 ## Documentation

-Documentation here is key.
-A website that builds itself based on proper, simple and un-redondant information is needed... and this repo / presentation is a proof it's on the way ;)
+* Documentation here is key.
+* A website that builds itself based on proper, simple and un-redondant information is needed.

 ## Doing and sharing